 |Ph.D.||Wichita State University||1990|

-Dr. Robert J. Marley has served as the Dean of the College of Engineering at Montana State University since 2001.
+Dr. Robert J. Marley served as the Dean of the College of Engineering at Montana State University from 2001 until 2013.
 Dean Marley began his professional career in 1983 at the Rehabilitation Engineering Center in Wichita, Kansas, where he helped design adaptive technologies to allow severely disabled adults to perform simple occupational and home tasks.
 This led him to pursue advanced degrees in industrial engineering specializing in ergonomics and human factors engineering.

 After completion of his doctoral studies, Marley began an academic career at Montana State University in the Mechanical and Industrial Engineering Department in 1990.
 His early career research focused on the areas of upper-extremity and low-back cumulative trauma disorders as well as work measurement and engineering safety.
 This work has resulted in several notable achievements including numerous citations in landmark OSHA publications related to ergonomics.
 He is author of over 70 refereed publications including one textbook, recently released in a 2nd edition.
 A new Spanish language version of this book is also now being utilized throughout Mexico, Central America and Spain.